erajasekar/cs-workshop/PITCHME.md

-## What you need to know about Computers and Programming?
+## What you need to know about Computers and Programming Job?

 ---